dmbarbour/glas/glas-src/language-g0/README.md

 ## Embedded Data

-The g0 program can directly include bitstrings, natural numbers, symbols, strings, and programs.
+The g0 language supports embedded bitstring data in several forms.

         0b010111                (becomes identical bitstring)
         23                      0b10111         (min-width natural number)
+        -23                     0b01000         (one's complement of nats)
         0x17                    0b00010111      (four bits per character)
+        'word                   0x776f726400    (null-terminated ascii symbol)

+Beyond bitstrings, g0 supports strings and embedded programs as data.

-        'word                   0x776f726400    (symbol for any valid word) "hello"                 a list of ascii bytes excluding C0, DEL, and " [Program]               program as a value, mostly for use with macros
+        "hello"                 a list of ascii bytes excluding C0, DEL, and " [Program]               data represents behavior as a Glas program

-Depending on context, value `0` might represent an empty bitstring, empty list, empty record, unit value, and natural number zero.
-For clarity of intention, it's best to define something like `data unit [0]` for each case.

-Program values are compiled.
-Their representation may vary due to which optimizations are applied, but behavior should be preserved and compilation is deterministic within context of the language-g0 module.
-In most cases, program values are parameters to macros.

-Other than programs values, there is no syntax for structured data.
-Clever word choice can mitigate this.
-For example, with suitable definitions, a multi-line text could be embedded as:

-        l0 "Blow, blow, thou winter wind,"
-        li "Thou art not so unkind"
-        li " As man’s ingratitude;"
-        li "Thy tooth is not so keen," li "Because thou art not seen,"
-        li " Although thy breath be rude." li ""
-        li "Freeze, freeze, thou bitter sky,"
-        li "That dost not bite so nigh" li " As benefits forgot:"
-        li "Though thou the waters warp,"
-        li "Thy sting is not so sharp" li " As friend remembered not."
-        li ""
-        li "  -- William Shakespeare"
-        li unlines

-However, the intended approach for embedding data is to define another language, e.g. define a language-txt module then shove the poem into "poem.txt".
-Define language modules to parse popular structured data formats, such as JSON.

-## Programs

-        [0x2A [foo] bar]

-Language g0 programs are expressed as blocks of words and data delimited by square brackets.
-Programs themselves can be embedded as data within programs, mostly for use in macros.
-Embedded programs may be optimized by a g0 compiler, thus do not have a locally deterministic representation as data.
+There are no escape characters.
+This is mitigated by ability to postprocess strings at compile time.
+Exact representation of programs is not specified because the g0 compiler may optimize or annotate programs, but represented behavior should be consistent.

+The g0 language currently does not provide syntax optimized for constructing arbitrary dicts or lists.
+This can be mitigated by clever definitions, but expectation is that users will embed data in other modules using specialized data languages.

 ## Definitions

-### Macro Definitions

-Macro definitions support staged metaprogramming.
-Each call to a macro will be evaluated at compile-time, taking inputs from the data stack based on partial evaluation.
-The top data stack result must represent a Glas program, which is subsequently applied.
-If any macro call fails, that is a compile-time error and the entire g0 module will fail to compile.

-Compiles to a 'word:macro:GlasProgram' entry in the dictionary.

 ### Prog Definitions

+        prog w1 [Program]

-A 'prog' definition is for normal runtime behavior.
-A call to a prog word will apply the word's behavior at runtime, albeit subject to partial evaluation if there is sufficient input on the data stack and no effects are required.
+A 'prog' definition defines a normal runtime behavior.
+Any call to a prog word will apply the word's behavior at runtime, albeit subject to partial evaluation if there is sufficient input on the data stack and no effects are required.

-Compiles to a 'word:prog:(do:GlasProgram, ...)' entry in the dictionary.
-Potentially annotated.
+Compiles to 'w1:prog:(do:GlasProgram, ...)' entry in the dictionary.

 ### Data Definitions

+        data w2 [Program]

 A 'data' definition is expressed by a program of arity 0--1 that is evaluated at compile-time to produce the data value.
 A call to a data word is trivially replaced by the computed data.

-Compiles to a 'word:data:Value' entry in the dictionary.
+Compiles to a 'w2:data:Value' entry in the dictionary.

+### Macro Definitions

+        macro w3 [Program]

+Macro definitions support staged metaprogramming.
+The program must have static stack arity.
+A macro call will be evaluated at compile-time, taking inputs from the data stack.
+This relies on partial evaluation.
+The top data stack result must represent a valid Glas program, which is then applied.

+Compiles to 'w3:macro:GlasProgram' entry in the dictionary.

 ### Procedural Definitions

         from [ Program ] import ImportList

-A 'from' entry may be parameterized by a data program instead of a module name.
-This program is evaluated at compile-time and must return a dictionary.
-We then import definitions from this dictionary same as we would from a module's compiled value.
+This supports procedural construction of a module value for imports, instead of directly naming a module.
+This program is evaluated at compile-time and should return a dictionary containing every word in the import list.

 ### Hierarchical Definitions

-A dictionary may contain other dictionaries as 'data'.
-The g0 language provides access to words from these hierarchical dictionaries via 'm/sqrt' syntax.
-This would essentially apply the definition reached by following path 'm.data.sqrt'.
-We can define the hierarchical dictionary via 'import math as m' or by other means.

-*Aside:* I'm not fond of the aesthetic when a program uses too many calls to hierarchical definitions.
-However, it is at least very conventional to organize definitions into bundles.
+If word 'm' is data representing a dictionary, then 'm/sqrt' is the equivalent to applying a definition from that dictionary.

+        import math as m
+        prog dist [ [m/square] dip m/square m/add m/sqrt ]

+The primary use case is to enable imports to act as lightweight namespaces.
+However, this also works with computed dictionaries, e.g. via 'data' definitions.

 ### Primitive Definitions

-The g0 language does not have any built-in definitions.
-Instead, we can use macros and embedded data as the foundation for constructing arbitrary Glas programs, as follows:
+The g0 language does not have built-in definitions.
+Instead, macros and embedded data are the foundation for constructing arbitrary Glas programs, as follows:

         macro apply []
         prog swap ['swap apply]